 For best results we recommend seam-sealing your tent.
 You can do it at home or have us do it for you (adds up to 1 week)(if we seal the shelter it will be shipped without extra tubes of sealant):

-- The 4 Person Tipi includes 3 tubes of SilNet seam sealer, enough to seal the entire tipi with a tube left over.
+- The 4 Person Tipi includes enough seam sealer to seal the entire tipi.

 - Pitch the shelter normally and seal the outside seams.